sam-anderson2/kyrgyz_field_data_2025/README.md

 ## Citation
 If you use materials from this repository, please cite:

-> Anderson, Samuel and Ebden, Kyle Eren (2025). *Kyrgyz Field Data Repository.* EarthCube / National Academies Fellowship Dataset.
+> Anderson, Samuel and Ebden, Kyle Eren (2025). *Kyrgyz Field Data Repository.* DeCODER / National Academies Fellowship Dataset.
 DOI: _[to be assigned]_.

 ---